open-telemetry/opentelemetry-java-instrumentation/docs/contributing/muzzle.md

 instrumentation will not be applied to them in the runtime - and won't break anything in the instrumented application.

-The easiest way it can be done is by adding `assertInverse = true` to the `pass` muzzle directive.
+The easiest way it can be done is by adding `assertInverse.set(true)` to the `pass` muzzle directive.
 The plugin will add an implicit `fail` directive that contains all other versions of the instrumented library.
-It is worth using `assertInverse = true` by default when writing instrumentation modules, even for very old library versions.
+It is worth using `assertInverse.set(true)` by default when writing instrumentation modules, even for very old library versions.
 The muzzle plugin will ensure that those old versions won't be accidentally instrumented when we know that the instrumentation will not work properly for them.
 Having a `fail` directive forces the authors of the instrumentation module to properly specify